07947613070

 How I Organise the Confetti Photography Sequence

 There is plenty of space to be creative with the confetti sequence on the steps outside Old Marylebone Town Hall.
 I ask the guests to stand on the inside of the handrails evenly from the pillars at the top down the steps.
-For small wedding parties, I adapt accordingly.
+For small or very large wedding parties, I adapt accordingly.
 I then step them forward so there is less distance as the couple passes through.

 When the couple leaves the old town hall and descends the steps, I ask everyone to throw the confetti up and high so that it showers down for a spectacular sequence of photos.